silentknight/abhijitm-com/content/authors/admin/_index.md

 - Visitors
 ---

 My research interests lie primarily in Natural Language Processing (NLP), specializing in Large Language Models (LLMs).
 I am pursuing my research under the guidance of Prof. John D. Kelleher at Technological University Dublin, Ireland, co-funded by TU Dublin Research Award and a research grant by ADAPT Centre, Ireland.
 I was previously funded by an IBM shared university grant.
 I am a member of the Applied Intelligence Research Center, TU Dublin, Ireland.
 My research lies at the intersection of deep neural networks, linguistics, sequential data and information theory.
 I examine the impact of long distance dependency in a dataset on language models in an attempt to make them more efficient.
-I also study formal languages so as to generate synthetic datasets.

 Previously, I worked with the National Institute of Oceanography, Goa, India, where I worked with Autonomous Underwater Vehicles (AUV).
-I co-founded an IoT company, SpitiQ, Goa, India, where I was instrumental in building a home automation solution using Wireless Sensor Nodes (WSN) based on ATmega128RFA1 MCU, which supports IEEE 802.15.4 mesh network.
+I co-founded an IoT company, SpitiQ, Goa, India, where I was instrumental in building a home automation solution using Wireless Sensor Nodes (WSN).
 I also assisted Cyanodoc Healthcare, Goa, India, in developing a doctor's appointment application.